-Mizu Desierto is a post-butoh dance-theatre artist, curator, educator and farmer whose life=art explores themes of gender, cultural identity, feminism, queerness, playful social deviance and regeneration.
+Mizu Desierto is a post-butoh, interdisciplinary, dance-theatre artist, curator, educator and farmer whose life=art explores themes of gender, cultural identity, feminism, queerness, playful social deviance and regeneration.
 She is the founder and director of Portland’s Water in the Desert, a hub of numerous projects, including: The Headwaters Theatre, Prior Day Farm & the annual festival that is Butoh College.
 Mizu’s artistic works have been commissioned by The City of Portland and Portland Center Stage and her projects have received funding from the Arizona Commission on the Arts, Oregon’s Regional Arts & Culture Council, Portland Development Commission, Oregon Arts Commission, The Multnomah County Cultural Coalition & The Oregon Cultural Trust.
 As an educator, she has worked as adjunct faculty in dance at Prescott College and Portland State University.
 Recently she was awarded her second fellowship residency at PLAYA for continued work with ÆVIUM, a multi-generational, multi-regional women’s dance project with a 24-year history of collaboration.

 I am sustained and inspired to create because it nourishes.
 It nourishes my wild self as it nourishes my contemporary art self, my relational self, my neurotic self, and my poetic self.
 They all have a place to exist freely in the realm of the creative.
 And this I feel is essential to human experience.